Email: soha@forwardtraining.me

 Resource allocation

-Through structured facilitation and debrief, organizations gain insight into:
+Through structured facilitation and guided debrief, organizations gain insight into how leadership and team behavior influence outcomes.

 Decision-Making Patterns

-How leaders evaluate trade-offs and allocate limited resources.
+How leaders analyze trade-offs and allocate limited resources under pressure.

 Communication Flow

-Where information bottlenecks occur and how hierarchy influences voice.
+Where information bottlenecks emerge and how hierarchy affects participation.

 Risk Tolerance